How to Stop Basement Wall Leaks in Their Tracks

 None of these issues, including a leaking basement wall, can be adequately repaired with DIY solutions available from big box stores.
 While sealing basement walls with “waterproof” paints and other widely advertised products has become popular among homeowners, it’s a good idea to steer clear of these products.

-Below, we will cover how your basement was built, why the walls leak, how not to repair them, and why our durable, long-lasting solutions are the most effective options.
+Below, we will cover why basement walls leak, how not to repair them, and why our durable, long-lasting solutions are the most effective options.

 Apart from internal leaks like burst plumbing pipes, water can seep into your basement and through the walls for a variety of reasons.
 Here is what is happening to cause wet, leaking basement walls.

-The coating of damp proofing and footing drains are meant to help keep water away from the basement.
+When your home was built, dampproofing and footing drains were added to exterior walls to help keep water away from the basement.
 However, dampproofing does not stop water leaks or floods, but simply delays the flow of water vapor from the earth to the basement.
-The damp proofing can also degrade and wear away over time and the footing drains can become clogged or crushed under the weight of the soil.
-Water will then be able to easily leak inside the basement.

 The Clay Bowl Effect and Hydrostatic Pressure